mwiet/kids_sbi/README.md

-# KiDS Cosmology Analysis Pipeline
+# KiDS Cosmology Analysis Pipeline - Generator for Large Scale Structure

+This repository supports running a likelihood-free analysis based on forward-simulatios of KiDS-1000 cosmic shear within the GLASS framework that was used in the following analysis:
+- Statistics: Lin et al. in prep.
+- Cosmic shear: von Wietersheim-Kramsta et al. in prep.

 This repository contains the cosmology inference pipeline that was used in the KiDS-1000 analyses:
  - Methodology: [Joachimi, Lin, Asgari, Tröster, Heymans et al. 2021](https://arxiv.org/abs/2007.01844)